Drek282/PsychoStats/README.md

 * [Soldat](https://github.com/Drek282/ps_soldat "Soldat")
 * [Team Fortress 2](https://github.com/Drek282/ps_tf2 "Team Fortress 2")

-I have, for the most part, tried not to make changes that change the way Psychostats works, by default.
-However, I have made one or two changes that reflect my own personal biases, and for my own convenience when faced with reinstalling Psychostats hundreds of times as I worked on it.
+We have, for the most part, tried not to make changes to the way Psychostats works, by default.
+However, one or two changes have been made that reflect personal biases, to make the process of reinstalling Psychostats hundreds of times more convenient as it has been worked on.
 One of those is that the bonus for an ffkill is now -10.
-I also believe that winning the game or round is really the entire point, far more important than k:d ratios, this is reflected in the bonuses I have added for team wins.
+Winning games or rounds is really the entire point, far more important than k:d ratios, this is reflected in the bonuses that have been added for team wins.

-If you don't like those changes they are easy to edit in the Admin CP.
-One other significant change is that I have changed the resolution for bonuses to one decimal place, so you can now create bonuses that are 0.1 etc.  There were bonuses for events that can happen very often, such as medic heals in TFC, that were too large if they were a full point or more.
+If you don't like those changes they are easy to edit in the Admin Control Panel.
+One other significant change is that the resolution for bonuses has been changed to one decimal place, so you can now create bonuses that are 0.1 etc.  There were bonuses for events that can happen very often, such as medic heals in Team Fortress Classic, that were too large if they were a full point or more.

 Most of the links and references to psychostats.com have been removed as that domain is no longer actively maintained.
 The only exception is the xml database that provides GeoIP data for the flags functionality.
 That appears to still be hosted.
 All of the references to Stormtrooper's email address have been removed.